 - 1 10-ounce package frozen chopped spinach, defrosted with excess water removed (see notes)

 - 2 ounces parmesan cheese, freshly grated (1/4 cup)

 - 1/4 teaspoon paprika powder

 - Fresh thyme sprigs for garnish

-- In a medium sized bowl, whisk the eggs together, add the cooled quinoa, cumin and parmesan cheese and stir until well combined.
-Transfer the mixture to a 11-inch tart pan with removable bottom and spray with oil.
+- In a medium-sized bowl, whisk the eggs together, add the cooled quinoa, cumin and parmesan cheese and stir until well combined.
+Transfer the mixture to an 11-inch tart pan with a removable bottom and spray with oil.
 Using the back of a dinner fork or a tablespoon, press the mixture up the sides of the tart pan.
 Smooth the remaining mixture on the bottom of the dish, pressing down slightly.
 Place the quiche pan on a rimmed baking sheet and transfer to the oven and bake for 15 minutes.
 Remove and cool on a wire rack.

 - Reduce the oven temperature to 325°F

 For the Filling:

 - To a small skillet set over medium heat, add the olive oil and when it is hot, add the leeks.
 Cook, stirring frequently until they are softened but not brown.
 Remove from the heat and scatter the leeks evenly over the bottom of the cooled quinoa crust.
 Sprinkle 2 tablespoons of the fresh thyme leaves over the leeks and add the grated smokey Gouda cheese in an even layer.